 Knowledge about implementation make it clear how to enact the desired behavior, information on what you need to do and how or where to engage

-Converting from behavioral intention to behavior
+Converting from behavioral intention to behavior (3pts: only 1 is needed of those below)

+(3pts)= 1pt (description) + 1(justification) + 1(backing up with research from class/readings)

 Reduce the difficulty of engaging in the behavior.
 Behaviors that are easy are highly correlated with attitude.